No-Regret Learning Dynamics for Extensive-Form Correlated Equilibrium: Internal counterfactual regret minimization

 Then, our main result reads as follows:

 \begin{restatable}{theorem}{icfrTh} When all the players play according to \emph{\icfr}, $\bar \mu^T$ converges almost surely to an EFCE. \end{restatable}

 \paragraph{Example}

 We provide a simple example illustrating the key ideas of ICFR.
 Figure~\ref{fig:example_icfr}--Left describes an EFG with two infosets $I,J$ of the same player (player $i$).
-Even in such a simple setting \icfr~has to ensure that six laminar subtree regrets are properly minimized (Figure~\ref{fig:example_icfr}--Right).
-To simplify the notation, throughout the example we write $\hat R_{a,I}^T$ in place of $\hat R_{(I,a),J}^T$ (the remaining regrets are treated analogously). \icfr~instantiates three regret minimizers: $\rmi_I$, $\rmi_J$, $\rme_{b,J}$.
-Suppose to be at the $t$-th iteration.
+Even in such a simple setting \icfr~has to ensure that six laminar subtree regrets are properly minimized (see Figure~\ref{fig:example_icfr}--Right).
+To simplify the notation, throughout the example we write $\hat R_{a,I}^T$ in place of $\hat R_{(I,a),J}^T$ (the remaining regrets are treated analogously). \icfr~instantiates one internal-regret minimizer for each infoset of player $i$.
+We denote them by $\rmi_I$ and $\rmi_J$, respectively.
+Then, we observe that $\Sigma_i^c(J)=\{(I,b)\}$, because $b$ is the only action of player $i$ satisfying the following conditions: (i) it departs from an infoset which is on the path from the root node to $J$ and (ii) if player $i$ selected $b$ at infoset $I$, she would no longer be able to reach $J$.
+Therefore, \icfr~instantiates the external-regret minimizer $\rme_{b,J}$.

+Suppose to be at iteration $t$ of~\icfr.
 The sampling procedure starts from infoset $I$.
 Being the root of the EFG, $I$ is always reached by player $i$.
-Therefore, the action is selected following the recommendation of the internal-regret minimizer $\rmi_I$.
+Therefore, an action is selected following the recommendation of the internal-regret minimizer $\rmi_I$.
+During the update procedure, $\rmi_I$ is provided with the utility resulting from the normal-form plan $\pi_i^t$ obtained from the sampling procedure.
 Intuitively, this ensures that $\hat R_{a,I}^T$ and $\hat R_{b,I}^T$ are small.
-Now there are two possibilities:
+Now, there are two possibilities: